Swedish Spelt Pepparkakor (Gingerbread Cookies)

 For the Christmas tree above, all you need is several star-shaped cutters of different sizes.
 When baked, just assemble them by stacking them up one on top of the other.
 It’s very festive and pretty.
 You don’t need to eat this one – it makes a great Christmas decoration.

 When my kids were little, they used to love making gingerbread with their farmor (this is her recipe).
-They would make large hearts and ice their names on them.
+They would make large hearts and frost their names on them.
 Some would be eaten and others would have a ribbon attached to hang them up as a decoration.

 In the past, I’ve made my own royal icing to decorate the gingerbread with, but this time around, life is so much busier, and I couldn’t be bothered.
 I bought my icing and decorations.
 It doesn’t matter what you use; they look pretty and taste gorgeous, regardless.